TraPS-VarI/TraPS-VarI/docs/index.rst

 If you are looking for an example on how to use this tool for biological research, you may find our paper published in "Journal of Clinical Investigation" useful:-

 Cite this article

-Kogan D, Grabner A, Yanucil C, Faul C & Ulaganathan V.K.
+Kogan D, Grabner A, Yanucil C, Faul C & **Ulaganathan V.K**.
 STAT3-enhancing germline mutations contribute to tumor-extrinsic immune evasion.
 J Clin Invest 128(5):1867-1872 (2018). https://doi.org/10.1172/JCI96708.

 Video Summary: